tilltmk/comitto/README.md

 - The extension only works in workspaces with an initialized Git repository
 - When using large diffs, the quality of the generated commit messages may vary

-## License

-This extension is released under the GPL2 License.